Natchitoches Louisiana Alligator Park Features

 Next, it’s showtime again.
 This time we travel to “castaway island” where we encounter two pilots that have crashed on an island surrounded by large hungry alligators.
 You will be able to see our feeding show from the comfort of our covered stadium seats while we attempt to feed from a cajun house boat surrounded by these big monsters.
 It is our newest and most exciting show ever!

 All right, we have seen quite enough alligators, so lets head across the suspension bridge and over the waterfall toward “the jungle”.
 Hang on; this bridge moves under you feet.
 As we enter the jungle, we are in air conditioned comfort as we peer into rooms full of slithery snakes from around the world in their natural invironment including “bernadine” the 14′ albino python and all of her friends in a rainforest atmosphere.
 Deeper into the jungle we go until we come across “Rocky Raccoon Resort”.
 A little village made just for our cute little raccoons.
 They have little houses on stilts with bridges connecting them and their very own waterfall.
 They’re more fun than a barrel of monkeys and you can feed them too!
-Ok, lets exit the jungle and head toward the aviary where we can feed emu, ducks, and geese that will eat right out of your hand.

 All right, time to press on to “turtle town”.
 It’s a whole town with houses, streets and bridges inhabited totally by box turtles.
 As we turn the corner, we run smack into “papa joe”, so naturally, it’s only polite to stop and have a chat with our resident cajun.
 He looks so real, you’ll think he is.